Where to Get Free Boxes: 25 Local Spots to Find Free Moving Boxes

 Did you know Starbucks gets daily shipments?

 Step in for coffee and walk out with a couple of perfectly sized boxes for your kitchen items.
-It never hurts to ask!
+It never hurts to

 • Friends and Family

 Don’t overlook your own network!
-I’ve reached out to friends who’ve recently moved, and they were happy to offload their boxes to me.
-A simple group text can yield more boxes than you expect.
+I’ve reached out to friends who’ve recently moved, and they were happy to offload their

 • Farmers Markets

 It sounds strange, but after a long day, vendors often have boxes left from unloading produce.
-You may get some really sturdy boxes from vendors at your local farmers market in bulk!
+You may get some really

-The best way to find free moving boxes near you is by visiting local grocery stores, and liquor stores, or checking out online platforms like Facebook Marketplace and Craigslist.
+The best way to find free moving boxes near you is by visiting local grocery stores, liquor stores, or checking out online platforms like Facebook Marketplace and Craigslist.
 You can also ask your friends, family, or neighbors who may have recently moved.

 Yes, free boxes can be just as sturdy as purchased ones.
 However, it’s important to select strong, undamaged boxes for packing fragile items.
 Liquor store boxes, for example, are often reinforced and ideal for protecting glassware or breakables.